temersonzetina/stock-analysis/README.md

 * The remaining 9 companies yielded positive gains in 2017 and negative gains in 2018

 ### Comparing Run Times
+One of the key purposes of refactoring is to improve run-time.
 The original script, which involved a nested For loop:

 * Ran the 2017 performance data in 0.86 seconds